ezagroba/mob-testing/mob-testing.md

 ### historical context

-Mobbing at Mendix was following a script in a meeting.
+Mobbing at Mendix was following a script during a meeting.
 - demonstration rather than exploration

+Notes:
+- next step after same people, time, place => computer

 ===